tristinb/tristinb.github.io/content/blog/shap_values/shap_values.md

 Similarly, If we remove A from the grand coalition, the payoff isn't 100 minus player A's Shapley value of 50.
 Instead, since the number of votes without A is 60, the coalition will still get 100.
 All the Shapley values really tell us here is that Party A is the most important member, while the other three are equally important.

-## Shapley Values in Machine Learning
+## Shapley values in machine learning

 Machine learning models take in a set of inputs (features), calculate a bunch of interactions between them and then output a prediction.
 Because of these interactions' complexity, these models are often called black-boxes.
 To understand why these black-boxes made their predictions, practitioners commonly use Shapley values.